Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 The Teatro America is one of Cuba’s most important theaters in the artistic scene.
 Inaugurated in 1941, it has hosted shows and functions by renowned national and international artists.

 It’s likely the only building standing that still shows the name ‘America’.
 With its beautiful Art Deco look, it has this unquestionable similarity to the Radio City Music Hall and the Rockefeller Centre.
-Totally among my top tips for your Havana trio, it’s a a thing you cannot miss in Cuba!
+Totally among my top tips for your Havana trio, it’s a thing you cannot miss in Cuba!

 Best Restaurants in Havana, Cuba